UNIVERSITY UNITARIAN CHURCH

 • These are not discussion groups.
 Rather, they invite personal reflections offered from the heart, and are met with deep listening rather than immediate response.
 Reflection groups develop the capacity to be present with open acceptance, refraining from cross-talk, critique, offering advice, or trying to identify and fix a problem.
 Agreements on engagement are held in covenant among group members, who may choose to mutually amend their chosen practices any time.

-How do I sign up?
-Applications are available online (use the button below), and printed application forms are available at the church.
-Applications are due by February 23.
-Groups will be formed based on availability of participants, with an eye to balancing warm companionship and diversity of perspective.
-Groups usually meet in-person at the church, but there are Zoom and off-site participation options too—applicants are able to mark their choices on the application form.
-Those assigned to groups may expect confirming information by February 28.
-Groups begin in March.
+Applications are available online (use the button below), and printed application forms are available at the Information Table at the lower entry and the Connections Station in Nathan Johnson Hall.
+Applications are due by 5 p.m.
+Friday, September 20.
+Groups will be formed based on availability of participants and facilitators, with an eye to balancing warm companionship and diversity of perspective.

 Need help with your application or have other questions?
 Contact Janine Larsen, UUC Director of Ministries.